triplea-game/triplea/node-bb/README.md

 #### Configuration

 The NodeBB configuration is a JSON file, ```config.json```, which is kept at the root of the NodeBB install.
 An example of that file can be found at ```example/config.json```.
-That configuration file is setup to run Redis as the database.
-NodeBB can use Redis, MongoDB, or Postgres as a database.
 Information on all the configuration options for NodeBB can be found [here](https://docs.nodebb.org/configuring/config/).

 Copy the example/config.json file to a location of your choice.
 Edit the file to update the parameters for the database.